 Every day, billions of people and countless devices create an ocean of data.
-The scale is unprecedented—and it will continue to grow as more people connect to the internet, more devices come online, and more of our lives move to the digital sphere.
+The scale is unprecedented—IDC predicts 463 exabytes* will be generated every day by 2025—and it will continue to grow as more people connect to the internet, more devices come online, and more of our lives move to the digital sphere.

 What is publicly available information (PAI)?

-Why is leveraging publicly available information important in both commercial and national security?
+Why is leveraging publicly available information important for both commercial organizations and national security?

-Nearly every aspect of life today touches the internet leaving a digital footprint.
-As a result, many threats, ranging from fraudsters and criminal gangs to terrorists and nation-states, use cyberspace to communicate, plan, and carry out actions that threaten commercial and national security.
+Nearly every aspect of life today touches the internet, leaving a digital footprint.
+As a result, many threats, ranging from fraudsters and criminal gangs to terrorists and nation-states, use cyberspace to communicate, plan, and carry out actions that threaten commercial businesses and national security.

-Leveraging PAI in a digital world is critical because much of the intelligence that private companies and the U.S. require is hiding in plain sight.
-In fact, PAI supplies the ingredients of open-source intelligence (OSINT), which is the foundation for many intelligence products across the DoD and Intelligence communities (IC).
+Leveraging PAI in a digital world is critical because much of the intelligence that private companies and government organizations require is hiding in plain sight.
+In fact, PAI supplies the ingredients of open-source intelligence (OSINT), which can form the foundation for many intelligence products across DoD and the Intelligence Community (IC).

-Why are AI-based tools necessary to analyze publicly available information?
+Why are AI-based tools necessary to analyze PAI?

 The challenge of leveraging PAI is akin to boiling the ocean.
 The velocity and the magnitude of PAI have surpassed the human ability to locate and analyze relevant data.
 Simply put, intelligence analysts face information overload.
-To connect the dots, they must use leverage Machine Learning (ML) and Artificial Intelligence or AI-based capabilities to analyze PAI at scale.
+To connect the dots, they must leverage Artificial Intelligence (or AI-based capabilities) and Machine Learning (ML) to analyze PAI at scale.
+This is Babel Street’s approach—our AI-driven platform is highly scalable, with filtering capabilities that can eliminate the noise from the relevant information in seconds, no matter the volume of data.

-That process begins with the discovery phase, by leveraging AI-enabled, cross-lingual, conceptual, and persistent search of information from thousands of sources from around the world.
+That process begins with the discovery phase, leveraging AI-enabled, cross-lingual, conceptual, and persistent search of information from billions of platforms and websites worldwide.
 From there, our platform serves as a single gateway to an end-to-end experience that helps decipher actionable insights.
 Finally, our AI-based tools empower security teams, businesses, and federal agencies by arming them with critical and timely insights on a single pane of glass for immediate analysis, action, and mission success.

 How do good corporate citizens become thoughtful stewards of publicly available information?